-“The greatest challenge I see among all our clients is a lack of standards and governance in the way they will support and provide access and control measures to all these devices,” said Mike Sanchez, CISO of United Data Technologies.
+“The greatest challenge I see among all our clients is a lack of standards and governance in the way they will support and provide access and control measures to all these devices,” said Mike Sanchez, CISO of UDT.
 “There’s not a clear strategy in terms of who has access, which group and why.
 Generally, what I see is they do these blanket rules and policies allowing most devices to connect merely just by basic configuration settings to access things like emails and share files or folders on the company network.”

 Sanchez said establishing directives regarding “bring your own device” (BYOD) policies, network access, and how employees interact with others through channels like email can help insulate the organization from would-be attackers.
 It’s also wise to prioritize the assets that you truly depend on, rather than taking a one-size fits all approach.

 “Over and over again, I see people trying to protect things that don’t have a big impact to organization,” Sanchez said.
 “It all comes down to governance, frameworks and standards.
 Doing these basic things, whether it’s an IoT device, legacy systems or remote PC, the fundamentals still remain.
 There isn’t a magic bullet that’s going to address this challenge from a tech standpoint.”

 Some of the security challenges of IoT are out of the organization’s hands.
 Manufacturers can build-in better security protections to their products on the device level.
 Many have moved to improve their products already, and security will continue to become a bigger sticking point as IoT continues to proliferate.